 Recipe FAQs

-Traditionally, cobbler does not have a bottom crust.
+Traditionally, cobblers do not have a bottom crust.
 Instead, the fruit filling is poured into a baking dish and topped with dough.
 If you want to add a bottom crust, press it into the bottom of your baking dish and bake it for 15 minutes before adding the peach cobbler filling.

 Yes, canned peaches will work in this recipe.
 Make sure they are stored in 100% juice and not heavy syrup.
 Drain them well and pat them dry before adding to the filling.

 Yes, any stone fruit, like apricots or nectarines, can be used instead of peaches.
-Replace 2 cups of peaches with blueberries for Peach-Blueberry Cobbler.
+For a Peach-Blueberry Cobbler, replace 2 cups of peaches with blueberries.
 Apples, pears, and strawberries are other good choices.

 More Easy Dessert Recipes